 Père-Lachaise is Paris’ largest cemetery consisting of 118 acres (48 hectares) of headstones and mausoleums that mark the final resting places of numerous prominent writers as well as political heroes and war victims.

 Chopin’s was garnished with a Polish flag and hand-written messages from music fans.
 One person had drawn a treble clef on a rock and placed it atop a note so that it would not be carried away by the wind.

 In plot No. 97, near one of the cemetery’s outer walls, there stood countless memorials to the victims of Nazism and Fascism: copper statues with skeletal silhouettes, figures wearing striped concentration camp uniforms, stone hands to remember women who died in a concentration camp.
 Another wall remembered the 147 Paris Commune rebels who were executed there in 1871.

 Like a home with a door propped open to welcome visitors inside, some mausoleums’ iron gates stood ajar, allowing curious onlookers to peek within.
 One interior looked as though it hadn’t changed in a century.
 A wooden chair with a caned seat was placed just in front of the altar, as if waiting for descendants to come sit upon it and pay their respects.

 Some headstones gave clues as to the physical appearance of the person buried there: the sepia image of a couple was emblazoned on one grave, their eyes staring back at us.
 Others had copper busts perched atop the gravestones.
 Another woman was depicted with a 1920’s bob hairstyle and a loyal dog at her feet.

-We noted that every person buried in Père-Lachaise Cemetery had a unique story to tell — some led tragic lives; others’ lives were plentiful with happy days, or quiet, thoughtful moments.
-Some individuals laid to rest in the cemetery continued to be revered — even today — thanks to the gifts that they left behind in the form of music or writing.
-As we meandered back into the bustling Parisian boulevards, we remarked how imperative it is for one to chase his or her dreams and lead a meaningful life, how important it is to make the hyphen in between those two numbers the grandest of dashes…
+We noted that every person buried in Père-Lachaise Cemetery had a unique story to tell — some led tragic lives.
+Others’ lives were full of happy days, or quiet, thoughtful moments.
+Some individuals laid to rest in the cemetery continued to be revered — even today — thanks to the gifts they left behind in the form of music or writing.